Code-Institute-Submissions/developers_nostalgia/README.md

   - Color Scheme
     - It has a lot of different colors to not bore the user with just one color scheme.
     - The color #333 is often for a nice dark but not too dark background (since dark/night mode is liked by many people nowadays).
-    - An .
+    - Red (crimson) was used often because red/white is a typical Pokemon color combination.
+    - The design is intentionally different/as less repetetive as possible.
     - Font colors are normally either #fafafa (white) or simply #000 (black) to have a contrast to the colorful of dark backgrounds.
     - Font awesome icons and buttons are dark orange to make them pop out a little and keep them visible on colorful and on dark backgrounds (and for a nice contrast).

   - Typography
     - The - Helvetica Neue - is the font family of the blog with Arial and Sans Serif as the fallback fonts in case for any reason the font isn't being imported into the site correctly.
 Helvetica Neue is the default font when using bootstrap.
-It is frequently used and recognizable and looks very clean and appropriate.
+It is frequently used and recognizable and looks clean and appropriate.

   - Imagery
-    - Immages are used for a parallax effect
+    - Immages are (mostly) used for a parallax effect
     - PNGs are used to display Pokemon or Pokemon Items

 - Wireframes
-  - Home/Landing Page Wireframe <a href="https://github.com/RobertMachamud/brand_gym/blob/master/assets/wireframes/landing_page.pdf">- here</a>
+  - Home/Landing Page Wireframe <a href="https://github.com/RobertMachamud/developers_nostalgia/blob/master/assets/wireframes/landing_page.pdf">- here</a>
-  - Ampel Game Page Wireframe <a href="https://github.com/RobertMachamud/brand_gym/blob/master/assets/wireframes/courses.pdf">- here</a>
+  - Ampel Game Page Wireframe <a href="https://github.com/RobertMachamud/developers_nostalgia/blob/master/assets/wireframes/courses.pdf">- here</a>
-  - Locations Page Wireframe <a href="https://github.com/RobertMachamud/brand_gym/blob/master/assets/wireframes/locations.pdf">- here</a>
+  - Locations Page Wireframe <a href="https://github.com/RobertMachamud/developers_nostalgia/blob/master/assets/wireframes/locations.pdf">- here</a>
-  - Membership Page Wireframe <a href="https://github.com/RobertMachamud/brand_gym/blob/master/assets/wireframes/member.pdf">- here</a>
+  - Membership Page Wireframe <a href="https://github.com/RobertMachamud/developers_nostalgia/blob/master/assets/wireframes/member.pdf">- here</a>
-  - About Us Page Wireframe <a href="https://github.com/RobertMachamud/brand_gym/blob/master/assets/wireframes/about.pdf">- here</a>
+  - About Us Page Wireframe <a href="https://github.com/RobertMachamud/developers_nostalgia/blob/master/assets/wireframes/about.pdf">- here</a>
-  - Contact Us Page Wireframe <a href="https://github.com/RobertMachamud/brand_gym/blob/master/assets/wireframes/contact.pdf">- here</a>
+  - Contact Us Page Wireframe <a href="https://github.com/RobertMachamud/developers_nostalgia/blob/master/assets/wireframes/contact.pdf">- here</a>
-  - Login Page Wireframe <a href="https://github.com/RobertMachamud/brand_gym/blob/master/assets/wireframes/login.pdf">- here</a>
+  - Login Page Wireframe <a href="https://github.com/RobertMachamud/developers_nostalgia/blob/master/assets/wireframes/login.pdf">- here</a>
-  - Booking Page Wireframe <a href="https://github.com/RobertMachamud/brand_gym/blob/master/assets/wireframes/booking.pdf">- here</a>
+  - Booking Page Wireframe <a href="https://github.com/RobertMachamud/developers_nostalgia/blob/master/assets/wireframes/booking.pdf">- here</a>
-  - 404 Page Wireframe <a href="https://github.com/RobertMachamud/brand_gym/blob/master/assets/wireframes/err.pdf">- here</a>

 ## Features

-- Responsive on all device sizes (except 'Pokeman Game')
+- Responsive on all device sizes I tested
 - Interactive elements (e.g. hover, click, etc.)
 - Effects like parallax of scrollmagic
 - Links to social media
 - Expanding content for more information by clicking
 - Interactive Games
+- Apis for Quiz and Pokedexes

 ### Technologies Used